daniel-keogh/graph-theory/OVERVIEW.md

 ![Check Python Version][version]

-Instructions for installing can vary depending on your distribution, but on Debian-based distos (Ubuntu, Linux Mint, etc.) you can easily install whatever version is in the repositories by running `sudo apt install python3`.
+Instructions for installing can vary depending on your distribution, but on Debian-based distros (Ubuntu, Linux Mint, etc.) you can easily install whatever version is in the repositories by running `sudo apt install python3`.

 ##### Installing Newer Versions

 Often the version of Python that is in the repositories may be older than the current stable release.
 For example, on my Ubuntu 18.04 installation the version in the repos is 3.6.9, whereas the latest version is 3.8.3.
-To get the very latest version you can add the "deadsnakes"
-Personal Package Archive (PPA).
+To get the very latest version you can add the "deadsnakes" Personal Package Archive (PPA).

 ```sh
 $ sudo apt install software-properties-common